02 Observing the local sky

 Celestial Coordinate System

-» ... motion of objects on the sky can be observed.
+» ... motion of objects in the sky can be observed.

 » ... creating paths on the celestial sphere.

-- Circumpolar stars never rise or set but instead make dailey counterclockwise circles around NCP
+Circumpolar stars never rise or set but instead make daily counterclockwise circles around NCP

-- The rest of stars daily rise in the east and set in the west.
+The rest of the stars daily rise in the east and set in the west.

-- The paths of Sun, Moon and planets follow these rules as well.
+The paths of the Sun, Moon and planets follow these rules as well.

 » Altitude of the Celestial Pole = Your Geographic Latitude

-- Similarly each object on the celestial sphere can be identified two angles.
+Similarly each object on the celestial sphere can be identified from two angles.

 Celestial Sphere: Local sky is overlayed (and streched) to the celestial sphere.

-- The constellation along the ecliptic are called constellations of Zodiac.
+The constellations along the ecliptic are called constellations of the Zodiac.

 3. The reason for seasons